adamralph/adamralph.github.com/_posts/2013-05-18-oss-it-already.md

 The point is, I'm not ashamed to admit it that I write bad code.
 Every programmer writes bad code sometimes and it doesn't matter whether they are a complete beginner or an old hand.
 Any programmer who claims they *never* write bad code is either deluded or a liar.

-The attitude of programmers to bad code becomes particularly relevent with regard to OSS.
+The attitude of programmers to bad code becomes particularly relevant with regard to OSS.

 <!--excerpt-->